susan-davis/stellar-core/BIBLE.md

 - Sub-rank 1: Second
 - Sub-rank 2: no prefix; "First" when needed to distinguish the holder from Seconds and Thirds
 - Sub-rank 3: Senior
-- Sub-rank 4: Grand (highest sub-rank without selection to a limited number of slots)
+- Sub-rank 4: Prime
-- Sub-rank 5: Second Supreme (very restricted numbers)
+- Sub-rank 5: Grand (highest sub-rank without selection to a limited number of slots)
-- Sub-rank 6: Supreme (unique per level of organization)
+- Sub-rank 6: Third Supreme, Second Supreme, and Supreme (only one each per unit of organization)

-Sub-ranks have a second function: they qualify Quellans for membership in the Senior Council, Grand Council, and Supreme Council, respectively.
+Sub-ranks have a second function: they qualify Quellans for membership in the Senior Council, Prime Council, Grand Council, and Supreme Council, respectively.
 These councils advise senior leadership at various levels of the empire, and confer additional social status.
 Promotion to "Second" of a higher rank requires a Quellan to forgo their council membership earned from their lower rank, and many Quellans decline promotion for this reason.
 That has the effect of creating a whole stratum of Grand Warriors and Grand Leaders in the Quellan military, equivalent to long-service career NCOs from other galactic powers.

 "Hand Weapon," "Ear," "Eye," "Hand," and "Mouth" are special religious ranks, whose holders act in both religious and police functions.
 The ranks always refer to a specific Quellan deity, generally either Quelil or Qvortalan, but occasionally to a minor deity, or a mythological hero such as Gronkadonk.
 (TBD: is Eye R3 and Hand R4, or is it the other way around?)